Boris Bobrinskoy

 Bobrinskoy was honorary dean of the St. Sergius Orthodox Theological Institute in Paris, Rector of the Alexander Nevsky Cathedral, a mitrophore, and archpriest of the exarch of the Ecumenical Patriarchate of Constantinople.

 From 1954 to 2006, Bobrinskoy was chair of dogmatic theology at the St. Sergius Orthodox Theological Institute.
 He was a member of the Faith and Order Commission of the World Council of Churches.
 He was trained in Orthodox theology as well as Catholic and Protestant theology.

 The theologians who influenced Bobrinskoy include Georges Florovsky, Nicholas Afanasiev, Alexander Schmemann, and Vladimir Lossky.
 At the start of the 1970s, he chaired the radio association La Voix de l'orthodoxie.

 Bobrinskoy was awarded an honorary doctorate of the University of Fribourg and Saint Vladimir's Orthodox Theological Seminary.
 He was also a knight of the Order of the Holy Sepulchre.

-Bobrinskoy was married to Hélène Disterlo, with whom he had three children and multiple grandchildren.
+Bobrinskoy was married to Hélène Disterlo (Елена Юрьевна, урож. Дистерло), with whom he had three children and multiple grandchildren.
 He died in Bussy-en-Othe on 6 August 2020 at the age of 95.